Welcome to Year 2 with Miss Douglas and Miss Siekkeris

 |Reading||The children will have guided reading sessions every week.
 Within reading sessions we will aim to work on the children’s phonic knowledge, building upon the bank of sounds that they recognise, as well as developing their comprehension skills.They will also have additional reading sessions with a teaching assistant where possible and will also engage in a certain amount of independent reading daily.
 We encourage all children to interact with the reading zone within our classrooms that promote a wide range of texts.||

-There are lots of good books about special places in the Religion section of your local library that are very child friendly at an age-appropriate level.
+There are lots of good books in the Religion section of your local library that are very child friendly at an age-appropriate level.

 Encourage your child to use child friendly search engines like ‘kiddle’ which filters their search request for inappropriate content